wavebyrd/great_expectations/docs/docusaurus/docs/core/connect_to_data/filesystem_data/_create_a_data_source/_gcs/_gcs.md

 <TabItem value="sample_code" label="Sample code">

-   Choose from the following to see the full example code for a S3 Filesystem Data Source, using either pandas or Spark to read the data files:
+   Choose from the following to see the full example code for a Google Cloud Storage Filesystem Data Source, using either pandas or Spark to read the data files:

    <Tabs queryString="data_source_type" groupId="data_source_type" defaultValue='pandas_filesystem'>